 2:35–2:45 pm: Goodbyes and PODs

 The end of each day at Swax Lax Lacrosse is super busy.
-Campers gather to cool off running through sprinklers, hang from monkey bars, and receive their Player of the Day (POD) awards.
+Campers gather and get to hang from monkey bars and receive their Player of the Day (POD) awards.
 The POD stickers are given to a different camper each day from a coach who thought he did something special to earn that distinction.